 All faculty have access to labs unless there are classes in the room.
 You can learn more about labs and their locations by going to this link.
 You can also encourage your students to use any of the labs throughout all the buildings.

 Classes & Classroom

-Blackboard is the online learning management system that Washington University in St. Louis uses across our campuses.
-It provides students with instant access to their grades, syllabi and schedules.
+Blackboard is the current learning management system at WU.
+You have access to it now at https://blackboard.wustl.edu/.
+This year we are in a pilot period as we transition over to Canvas our new learning management system.
+It provides students with instant access to their grades, syllabi, and schedules.
 Students can keep in touch with professors and collaborate with peers online, anytime.
 Blackboard also provides mobile apps for phones and tablets.

 IT Help Desk